Spend a week hiking and rafting along the Green and Colorado Rivers through the heart of Canyonlands National Park.

 The Day Before Your Trip

-We’ll meet at 6:00 PM at the Gonzo Inn in Moab for a pre-trip meeting.
-This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
-Your guides will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.
+We’ll meet in Moab this evening for a pre-trip orientation.
+This is an opportunity to meet your fellow travelers and guides, and ask any last-minute questions.

-We will meet at the OARS Warehouse to begin our trip with a 75-minute scenic drive to Mineral Bottom—an exciting drive when the road forges a dubious route through the sheer Wingate Sandstone.
+We begin our trip with a 75-minute scenic drive to Mineral Bottom—an exciting drive when the road forges a dubious route through the sheer Wingate Sandstone.

-At lunchtime we pull over to a sandy beach and enjoy a delicious picnic.
+At lunchtime, we pull over to a sandy beach and enjoy a delicious picnic.
 After feasting and relaxing on the beach, we get back in our boats and head to Fort Bottom for a hike to see both an Ancestral Puebloan structure and a historic cabin.
-Then we’ll be back in the boats to watch the desert panoramas slowly develop as we head for our evening camp.

-The next couple of days will be spent setting up for hikes like Anderson Bottom, or the ruins at Turks Head while also enjoying time floating down river.
+The next couple of days will be spent setting up for hikes like Anderson Bottom or Turks Head while also enjoying time floating downriver.

-This is the area that we’ll set up to hike the Doll House in the Maze district of Canyonlands.
+This is the area where we’ll set up to hike the Doll House in the Maze district of Canyonlands.

 Even though the whitewater may lessen as we exit Cataract Canyon, the excitement and beauty do not.
 We continue down the Colorado, possibly exploring some of the many side canyons, such as Gypsum, Palmer, Clearwater, Bowdie, Dark, or Rock Canyons, each providing its own unique and exquisite splendor.

 On the last day, Cataract Canyon ends as we reach the old location of Hite Settlement that was flooded by Lake Powell.
-As we journey out on the reservoir toward our take out at Hite Crossing, it’s tough not to imagine the wonders drowned below us.
-What more could Glen Canyon have shown us!
+As we journey out on the reservoir toward our take-out at Hite Crossing, it’s tough not to imagine the wonders drowned below us.
+What more Glen Canyon could have shown us!
 The bittersweet ending is now here.
-Thankfully, the scenic flight back to Moab grants a bit of time to reflect on our epic journey tracing John Wesley Powell’s footsteps.
+Thankfully, the scenic flight back to Moab grants us a bit of time to reflect on our epic journey through the geologic and historic wonders of this remarkable landscape.

 Included in Your Trip Cost